The Chen Lab MIMI Research Team

 Undergraduate Student

-Miranda is an undergraduate student majoring in Food and Nutrition.
+Sydney is an undergraduate student majoring in Food and Nutrition.
 She is assisting in growing and maintaining cell cultures for experiments.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.